joealden/px-to-vw/README.md

-# vw-breakpoint-calculator
+# px-to-vw

-A tool that calculates the `vw` value of an CSS rule for a given breakpoint.
+A tool that calculates the `vw` value from a `px` value for a given breakpoint to make the measurement responsive.

-When creating a responsive webpage, it can a time consuming task to ensure that text scales correctly.
-For example, say you want to have a heading have a font size of `30px` at a breakpoint of `2560px` and you want the heading to scale responively when the viewport is bigger and smaller than the breakpoint defined.
+When creating a responsive webpage, it can be a time consuming task to ensure that text scales correctly.
+For example, say you want to have a heading with a font size of `50px` at a breakpoint of `2000px` and you want the heading to scale responsively when the viewport size is different (smaller or larger) than the breakpoint defined.

-To achieve this, we can calculate a relative measurement (`vw`) that scales with the viewport instead of using an absolute measurement like `px`.
-This `vw` measurement needs to be equivalent to 30px at the breakpoint specified.
+To achieve this, we can calculate a measurement using the `vw` unit that scales with the viewport instead of using an absolute unit like `px`.
+This `vw` measurement needs to be equivalent to the `px` measurement at the breakpoint specified.
 The following formula is used to calculate this value:
-`(elementSizeAtBreakpoint / breakpoint) x 100`.
+`(elementSize / breakpoint) * 100`.

-In the example given above, putting the values into the formula would give the following result: `(30 / 2560) \* 100 = 1.17`.
-This means that the value `1.17vw` can be used in place of the `30px` value for the font-size of this heading to make it scale with the viewport width.
+In the example scenario above, substituting the values into the formula would give the following result: `(50) / 2000) * 100 = 2.5`.
+This means that the value `2.5vw` can be used in place of the `50px` value for the font-size of the heading to make it scale with the viewport width.

-Here is a tool to calculate this value so you don't have to remember this formula everytime you need to use it (using pixels).
+This is a tool to calculate this value so you don't have to remember this formula everytime you need to use it.